Solihull railway station: History

-The original Solihull station was opened in 1852, by the Great Western Railway on their London Paddington to Birmingham and Birkenhead main line.
+The original Solihull station was opened in 1852, by the Great Western Railway on its London Paddington to Birmingham and Birkenhead main line.
 In the early 1930s, the line between Olton and Lapworth was quadrupled, and the station was rebuilt slightly south of the original.
 The rebuilt station had two island platforms.

 The line and station underwent significant rationalisation in the 1960s and 70s.
 One island platform was taken out of use when the line was reduced back to double track, the overgrown remains of the disused platform can still be seen.
 The station also lost its original canopies, and platform buildings, being reduced to a single platform building.
 Platform canopies were constructed once again in 2007-08, but not to the former GWR scale.

 Until 1967 the former GWR London Paddington - Birkenhead Woodside train services passed through the station but few stopped there; these services ceased with the electrification of the former LMS line from London Euston to Birmingham New Street.
+Virgin CrossCountry services called at the station until May 2003.

 Recent investment by Chiltern Railways has seen rail times into London reduced to under 90 minutes - trains now travel along the line at 100 mph.
 Some recent renovations under the auspices of Chiltern Railways has seen the replacement of the station signage with gilt signage inspired by that used by the Great Western Railway.